aceliwang/potatopsych/Practice - PsychScene Videos.md

 You are a junior psychiatrist and Virginia is a 14 yr old girl who has been referred to your community mental health service by her family doctor who has diagnosed her as having chronic fatigue syndrome.
 Virginia has a two-year history of excessive tiredness and nonspecific physical symptoms.
 Virginia has had home schooling for the past year, avoids social settings and has a little contact with peers.
 She says she could do all things "if they were open at night when I am awake".
 She stays up watching television and talking to online internet chat rooms until 3 am and then sleeps until midday.
 Virginia's mother, Mrs Bennett, has stopped work so she can care for her daughter.
 The family doctor says she has excluded all significant organic issues of Virginia's fatigue but wonders if there are psychiatric problems.
 She requests that you assess and treat her.
 You take her history and carry out her mental state examination.

 ### MEQ10.1 Outline the areas of history' that you would focus on in assessing her presentation.
 (15 marks)

+> Structure:
+> - CAMHS: multimodal assessment
+> - Full history

+- I would perform a **multimodal** assessment for this patient with review of Virginia, her referral from her family doctor and her parents.
+- History
+  - Presenting complaint regarding fatigue: duration, onset, last period of feeling well
+  -

 ### MEQ10.2 Outline differential diagnosis you would consider.